Treaty of Mendota: Contribution to the Dakota War of 1862

-Ultimately, this act treaty can be seen as a continuation of the factors leading to the Dakota War of 1862 between the U.S. and the Sioux.
-Following the stricken article 3 in both this treaty and Treaty of Traverse des Sioux, along with many failures to pay the Native American's in due time for numerous reasons ranging from corruption in the Bureau of Indian Affairs and costs of the U.S. Civil War, the Sioux people were gravely shorted in their dealings with U.S. They were forced to shift from a nomadic culture into a fixed one, along reservation land that was seemingly guaranteed to be their own, but eventually proved not to be true.
-As their land was increasingly encroached upon by the American government and businesses, especially after Minnesota was admitted as a state of the Union in 1858, economic shifts occurred leading to depletion of wild game and the inability for the Native Americans to successfully engage in fur trade.
+The treaty, and disputes over its implementation, was a major contributor the Dakota War of 1862 between the U.S. and the Sioux.
+Following the stricken article 3 in both this treaty and Treaty of Traverse des Sioux, along with late payments the Dakota in due reasons ranging from corruption in the Bureau of Indian Affairs and costs of the U.S. Civil War, the Dakota felt cheated in their dealings with U.S. In 1862, annuities were delayed due to tardy Congressional appropriation, and due to a treasury debate over whether to pay the Dakota in paper currency or gold.
+The money usually arrived in late June, and did not arrive in St. Paul until August 16, 1862.
+Corruption also played a role.
+Bishop Whipple wrote to Washington D.C several times, and President Lincoln dispatched John Hay to investigate, concluding that agents working for Superintendent Major Cullen in particular, "have become rich".

+Many Dakota were forced to shift from a nomadic culture into a fixed one, with Minnesota leaders advocating for the adoption of farming, especially due to the decline of the fur trade.
+Additionally, the reservation land that was seemingly guaranteed to be their own was further diminished by half in the 1858 Dakota Treaty.
+Many Dakota felt like their land was increasingly encroached upon by the American government and businesses, notably after Minnesota was admitted as a state of the Union in 1858.

-This fueled anger and discontent and eventually helped trigger the Dakota War of 1862.
+The widespread sense that the Dakota has been cheated fueled anger and discontent and eventually helped trigger the Dakota War of 1862.